boefraty74/todelete_TutorialFunnelPlot/README.md

 * Open _"script.r"_ file for editing and replace its contents by  ["script_RV_v2_00.r"](chapter2_Rvisual/script_RV_v2_00.r)  just as is !!!
 * Open _"capabilities.json"_ in any editor and Find/Replace the `Values` string by `dataset` string.
 It replaces the name of "Role" in template to be like in R-code.
 See [before vs. after](chapter3_RCustomVisual/funnelRvisual_v01/capabilities_changes.PNG)
-* Optionally: open _"dependencies.json"_ in any editor and add one section for each R-package required in R-script (to support automatic import of packages, when visual is added first time)
+* Optionally: open _"dependencies.json"_ in any editor and add one section for each R-package required in R-script (to support automatic import of packages, when visual is added first time).
+See [before vs. after](chapter3_RCustomVisual/funnelRvisual_v01/dependencies_changes.PNG)

 Now re-package the visual again: